There are three words I say to myself on a constant basis: focus, clarity and transparency.

 When it’s to late to say no, I’m already committed and life has become chaos, I go back to those three words: focus, clarity and transparency.
 Here’s why:

 Focus.
 If I can make a task small enough, I can do it.
 When I look out at a 12 or 15 hour work day – sometimes even longer work day – and trust me those days happen – then the only way I can deal with looking at a large long block of a work day like that is by breaking it down.
 Compartmentalizing helps as well.

 I’m one of those people who has a surprisingly small desktop but I work with piles of work around me.
 In fact, I’m a “pile” person.
+Well, yes, there’s plenty of other office equipment around me, but I only pay attention to those when I need them.
 I keep my desktop clear, I put one task on my desk at a time.
 I do this as a reminder to focus on one thing.
 Sometimes when I juggle too many things and I feel like I have ADD (no offense meant to people who truly have this condition), I tell myself – focus, focus, focus.
 I chant it to myself.

 Now I could be concerned that I sound crazy but nearly everyone I know juggles some steep stacks of work especially since over the years of I’ve become a small business owner and nearly everyone I know owns a business or is an executive of some type.
 Workaholics seem to find one another, that’s all I’m saying.

 So I remind myself.
 One thing, just one thing – do one thing now and do it the best I can.
 I set small timeboxes for some activities and that time-driven sense helps as well.
 Chanting the word focus, telling myself to stay on task and do my work well helps me.
 When you own a business – even more than being an employee – your reputation is your business.
 I can’t get sloppy.
 So focusing and bringing my focus down to a small task and ignoring everything else enables me to think.
 Do one thing well – then worry about the next “one” thing.
 It helps.